sandialabs/Prove-It/readme.md

     - Python3.7 (installing a distribution such as Anaconda is recommended)
     - Jupyter (included in a distribution such as Anaconda)
     - LaTeX distribution (e.g. MiKTeX or TeX Live)
+    - The qcircuit LaTeX package which may be acquired from CTAN (or disable the quantum theory package in Prove-It).

 2) Run: